DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Conclusion

 This study focuses on the dynamic physical adversarial examples (PAEs), a fundamental and largely unaddressed vulnerability of deep learning models in applications.
 A highly effective and versatile method, \THEMODEL, is proposed for generating real-time scene-aware PAE, offering a significant advancement.
 Extensive experimental results demonstrate that the proposed method exhibits superior dynamic attack performance in open and complex scenarios.

 Future research directions can focus on technical improvements to the patch representation and training mechanism, exploring the application of the proposed framework, and facilitating the developed techniques in broader domains.
 In terms of application, although we have presented the preliminary prototype in our experiments, work on generating adversarial test and training data and exploring real-world red team attacks for specific tasks is still worthy of further investigation.
 We believe that our study has the broader potential to benefit the optimization of defense-insensitive adversarial attacks and noisy open-world tasks, and the model for the hardness of PAE optimization can bring insights to the defense of PAEs.
-In addition, the proposed scene-aware PAE generation task is representative and beneficial for foundation model research.